sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 - **Version(s) broken:** 3.25-3.26 (not weekly)([fix PR](https://github.com/sourcegraph/sourcegraph/pull/20070/files)), 3.30 (broken when switching to dashboard pages, didn't track dashboard views)([fix PR](https://github.com/sourcegraph/sourcegraph/pull/24129/files))

 ### Unique page views count (weekly)

+**Intended purpose:** To track how many unique users are viewing insights pages each week.

 **Functional implementation:** This ping works by firing an event on the client when a unique user views _any_ /insights page for the first time that week, whether it's creating or viewing insights.